smnmtzgr/st2-netops-base_config/README.md

 [![StackStorm](https://github.com/stackstorm/st2/raw/master/stackstorm_logo.png)](http://www.stackstorm.com)

 # st2-netops-base_config Integration Pack
 With this pack you get the possibility to ensure a base_config on Cisco IOS-Switches.
 This works with the defined aliases and the called ansible-playbook **site.yml** behind the scene.
 The pack could be extended to support different vendors, os-types and more roles.
 At the moment the config for ntp and snmp gets ensured.
-The ansible playbooks and roles are based on the [https://github.com/privateip/Ansible-Webinar-Mar2016 webinar content] of **privateip**.
+The ansible playbooks and roles are based on the [webinar content][1] of **privateip**.

 ## Configuration